dfelinto/blender-manual/manual/sculpt_paint/texture_paint/introduction.rst

 #.
 Paint a flat image in the Image Editor onto the currently selected UV texture,
    using its UV map to transfer the colors to the faces of the mesh.
 #.
-Paint the mesh in the 3D View, and let Blender use
+Paint the mesh in the 3D Viewport, and let Blender use
    the currently selected UV map to update the UV texture (see :ref:`Projection Painting <painting-texture-index>`).
 #.
 Use any image editing program to create an image.
 In the Image Editor,